 But that sadness doesn’t mean there’s something wrong with me.
 It simply means that no matter how glad I am about the change, I may also need to grieve for what was.
 Trying to ignore my sadness won’t make it go away, but it might get in the way of the things I really do want to feel.

 Now this isn’t to say that all changes will leave us in tears.
-Sometimes what isn’t there anymore just is not something we feel strongly about or we truly only feel gladness to be rid of it.
+Sometimes what isn’t there anymore is not something we feel strongly about or we truly only feel gladness to be rid of it.
 It might be that a simple acknowledgment of the way things were is enough.
-But there are also times when we need to give ourselves space to really accept and express the things we are losing before we can be free to enjoy the happy part of the change—even alongside the sadness.
+But there are also times when we need to give ourselves space to really accept and express the things we are losing before we can be free to enjoy the happy part of the change—even alongside everything else we are feeling.

-Think of a joyful change in your life.
-It can be past, current, or future.
-Sit quietly for a few minutes and notice what feelings come up for you.
-Is there something you will be sad to lose?
-I’d invite you to try a short writing exercise using the following prompt: I am happy (excited, relieved, etc) about ________.
+Use the following prompt for reflection: I am happy (excited, relieved, etc) about ________.
 I am also sad (scared, angry, anxious, etc) because ________.
-Write as much or little as you need to get clear on how this change impacts you.
+Write or say as much or little as you need to get clear on how this change impacts you.
 Check out this feelings wheel to find the specific word that best describes your feeling.

 What did you learn about your experience of this change?
 How does that knowledge affect how you will respond?